How to blend pool safety and member experience this summer

 - Your total member count

 Figuring out the limit is just the first step.
 The process gets a lot more complicated and time-consuming when you have to make registrations, ensure fair access to all members, and schedule slots effectively with a buffer time for sanitization.
-In 2020, this was where most pools turned towards technology through booking software solutions.
+During the pandemic, this was where most pools turned towards technology through booking software solutions.

 Booking software has been building steadily over the years and in fact, the value of the market is expected to reach $360 million by 2024.
 Last year, however, these solutions turned into an effective lifeboat that helped everyone from Home Owners' Associations (HOA) and Condominium Owners' Associations (COA) to public pools and other facilities across the country.